American History 1: 1607-1900

 This module covers the history of Japan during the early modern era when the land was governed by a dynasty of Tokugawa shogun rulers.
 Often characterized as a period of stability, it was also a time of profound social, cultural and intellectual change.
 Key themes include: Tokugawa rule; trade and external relations; class mobility and urbanization; the growth of popular culture; natural disasters, famine and economic crises; the ‘Opening of Japan’ and the collapse of the Tokugawa World.
 You will spend four hours each week studying this module.

 This module explores the nature of the Venetian Republic in the later fifteenth and sixteenth centuries.
 It examines the constitution, its administrative and judicial system, its imperial and military organisation, but will above all focus on the city and its inhabitants itself.
 The module will discuss the enormous cultural dynamism of the city (especially the visual arts from the Bellini to Tintoretto and Veronese), changing urban fabric, the role of ritual and ceremony, the position of the Church, and class and gender.
 You will spend four hours each week in lectures and seminars for this module.

 You’ll explore the United States' experiment with Prohibition during the period 1918 to 1933, with particular focus on crime, disorder and policing.
 The rise of organized crime will be considered, along with gangsters and G-men, the expanding crime fighting role of the state, the federal crime crusade of the early 1930s and the inglorious end of Prohibition.
-You will spend around four hours per week in lectures and seminars.
+You’ll spend around 3 hours per week in lectures and seminars.

 Kings, Saints and Monsters in England, 450-850